 - Paid Social Media: If you have money, you can try and use Facebook and Instagram’s targeted advertisements.
 Both websites have loads of options to choose from when deciding what audience you’d like to watch your webinar.
 You can target based on demographics, interests, most recent online purchases, etc., so you’ll have an idea on how to appeal to them.

 - Ask Partners to Promote You: If you have connections, this is where it comes in handy.
 Ask other industry experts, small publications, blogs, and even friends, family, and coworkers to help promote your webinar a week or two leading up to the launch.
 If you have other experts on the webinar as well, be sure to ask them to promote it, too.
 Take advantage of your network.

 Sometimes, no matter how prepared we are, we still encounter problems.
 Here are ways to address the.

 1. Stay Calm, Don’t Panic

 Panicking will probably make the problem even worse.
 Sometimes it’s best to take a deep breath and think logically about the cause of the problem.

 It is also essential to communicate well with your audience, who deserves to know if you’re experiencing technical difficulties.

 2. Get an Assistant

-Assistants are very helpful when it comes to sorting out technical problems.
-It doesn’t matter if you don’t have a skilled assistant in your company because it is fairly cheap to contract out for this job.
+Assistants are beneficial when it comes to sorting out technical problems.
+It doesn’t matter if you don’t have a skilled assistant in your company because it is relatively cheap to contract out for this job.

 Suppose technical concerns come up during the webinar.
 In that case, your assistant can communicate with the attendees or with the helpline for your webinar software.
 This means that, if at all possible, you can continue to present while your assistant deals with the problem.